MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-report-filter.md

 - Change the filter state.
 - Format and customize the Filters pane so that it feels part of your report.
 - Define whether the Filters pane is open or collapsed by default when a consumer opens the report.
-- Hide the entire Filters pane or specific filters that you don’t want report consumers to see.
+- Hide the entire Filters pane or specific filters that you don't want report consumers to see.
 - Control and even bookmark the visibility, open, and collapsed state of the new Filters pane.
-- Lock filters that you don’t want consumers to edit.
+- Lock filters that you don't want consumers to edit.

 With the new filter experience, report consumers can also hover over any visual to see a read-only list of all the filters or slicers affecting that visual.